-S. No. Directions Auditor's Comment Impact 1.
+SL.
+No. Directions Auditor's Comment Impact 1.
 Whether the company has system in place to process all the accounting transactions through IT system?
-If yes, the implications of processing of accounting transactions outside IT system on the integrity of the accounts along with the financial implication, if any, may be stated. in place to process all the ac- NIL 2 Whether there is any restructuring of an existing loan or cases of waiver/ write off of debts/loans /interest etc. made by a lender to the company due to the company's inability to repay the loan?
+If yes, the implications of processing of accounting transactions outside IT system on the integrity of the ac- counts along with the financial implication, if any, may be stated.
+1. All the accounting transactions of the company are processed region-wise through separate IT systems.
+However, company has to merge financial data and Books of Account region wise manually for Preparation of Standalone/Consolidated Balance sheet and reporting purposes, which may give the scope of human error, omission and commission during the consolidation of the Financial Statements.
+NIL 2.
+In respect to Fixed Assets Register (FAR) and Inventory.
+FAR is maintained in Excel sheet and depreciation on fixed assets are calculated and subsequently posted in TCS(ERP) System.
+Further, stock records are maintained separate- ly in excel sheet.
+However, there is no impact on the integrity of the accounts or financial impact on the Books of Ac- counts.
+2 Whether there is any restructuring of an ex- isting loan or cases of waiver/write off of debts/loans /interest etc. made by a lender to the company due to the company's inability to repay the loan?
 If yes, the financial may be stated.
-As per information and explanations given to us except for loan from NTPC, which has been restructured during the year due to operational issues, the Company does not have any instances of restructuring of an existing loan or cases of waiver/write off of debts/loans/interest etc. made by a lender to the Company due to it's inability to repay the loan.
-NIL 3 Whether funds received / receivable for specific schemes from central / state agencies were properly accounted for/utilized as per its term and conditions?
-List the cases of deviation.
+As per information and explanations given to us the Company does not have any in- stances of restructuring of an existing loan or cases of waiver/write off of debts/loans / interest etc. made by a lender to the Compa- ny due to it's inability to repay the loan.
+NIL 3 Whether funds received / receivable for spe- cific schemes from central / state agencies were properly accounted for/utilized as per its term and conditions?
+List the cases of de- viation.
 As per information and explanations given to us, the Company has not received any funds from central /state agencies during the year.
-NIL sd/-
+NIL